paulowalmeida/ulha-angular-stack/state-based-component-plugin/docs/about.md

 ## **Plugin core technologies**

-In this session you will know which technologies are part of the State Management Based Component Plugin.
+In this session you will know which technologies are part of the State Based Component Plugin.

 The technologies, concepts and design patterns applied in this project are: